Pesticide incidents in the San Joaquin Valley: Political response

-Civilians' Voices
+Public response

 Following the McFarland Cancer Cluster in 1975, the small city in California never fully recovered from the effects of the pesticides.
-This is a city comprised mostly of farmworkers, and 94% of the population is Latino.
-The city leaders believed that the poor economy of the city is the blame for the Cancer Cluster.
-The majority of the residents wanted the federals to leave the town.
-Even after a decade or so after the incident, there were about 1 in 100 cases of cancer concentrated in this small community.
-Investigators started collecting data but nothing conclusive turned up.
+This is a city inhabited mostly by farmworkers, and 94% of the population is Latino.
+City leaders believed that the poor economy of the city was to blame for the Cancer Cluster.
+The majority of the residents wanted federal officials to leave the town.
+Even a decade or so after the incident, there were about 1 in 100 cases of cancer concentrated in this small community.
+Investigators started collecting data but nothing conclusive was found.
 This inability to find a clear conclusion enraged the civilians.
 For instance, some people in the McFarland community complained that the investigations were incomplete.
-One civilian reported that there were no investigations of the deep soil or the air.
+One resident reported that there were no investigations of the deep soil or the air.
 A few others did not believe that the clusters even existed.

-A more recent experience came from the Madera Community.
+A more recent experience came from the Madera community.
 One problem was that the orchards were planted just outside of residential neighborhoods, and the chemical spray often missed the leaves and ended up on people's homes.
-One civilian in the community reported that the noises of the machines and the dirt from the pesticide spray created a huge disturbance to the neighborhood's daily lives.
-Specifically in the town of La Vina, over 300 residents tried to leverage a new state policy to decrease the pesticide drift from the fields into the community.
+One resident in the community reported that the noises of the machines and the dirt from the pesticide spray created a huge disturbance in the daily life in the neighborhood.
+In the town of La Vina, over 300 residents tried to leverage a new state policy to decrease the pesticide drift from the fields into the community.
 They reported to the state officials that the orchards were too close to the residential area, and that the pesticides resulted increased the chance of premature death.
 These residents have partnered up with local land and water agencies to allocate state funds to shut down farmlands.
 The La Vina residents also pointed out the effects of the carcinogenic compounds near their elementary schools.
 They have requested the United States Environmental Protection Agency to give them a $500,000 grant to perform chemical tests for safety measures.